ries-lab/Accent/README.md

 Or

-2. Requires  [maven](https://maven.apache.org/).
+2. Requires few steps, [see guide for Windows](guide/win-installation.md).
 Compile the plugin yourself using the build script (Windows) :

    ```bash
    $ ./build-Win.sh